Yonsei University: World rankings

-Yonsei ranked 73rd in QS World University Rankings 2023, and 1st among private universities (12th overall) in QS Asia University Rankings 2023.
+Yonsei ranked 50th in QS World University Rankings 2026, and 1st among private universities (1st overall) in QS Asia University Rankings 2026.
 Yonsei also ranked 78th in THE World University Rankings 2023, and 1st among private universities in Asia.
-In THE World University Rankings by Subjects, Yonsei ranked 1st among Korean Universities in four subjects which are Business & Economics, Social Sciences, Clinical & Health, and Psychology.
+In THE World University Rankings by Subjects, Yonsei ranked 1st among Korean Universities in four subjects: Business & Economics, Social Sciences, Clinical & Health, and Psychology.
 In 2016, Yonsei University was ranked 105th overall, 24th in Social Policy and Administration, 12th in Modern Languages and 51–100 in economics by QS World University Rankings.
 It was ranked 104th worldwide and second in the nation by Center for World University Rankings in 2017 and in 2018 Academic Ranking of World Universities placed Yonsei University at the 20th position in Asia/Pacific region and third in South Korea.
+Academic rankings of world universities 2009 - South Korea.
+Among other comprehensive universities in South Korea, Seoul National University was ranked 17–22 in Asia/Pacific region, and first in South Korea.
+Yonsei University was ranked 9th in Reuters' Asia's most innovative university, which was announced in August 2016.

 Yonsei was ranked 96th in the world according to an SCI paper published in 2007.

 Yonsei is one of four Korean universities ranked in all three ARWU World University Ranking, QS World University Rankings, and The Times World University Ranking in 2010–13, along with Seoul National University, KAIST, and POSTECH).
 Yonsei University was ranked 16th in Asia in 2012 and continues to rise rapidly in global rank: 112 in the world in 2012; 129 in 2011; 142 in 2010; 151 in 2009; 203 in 2008; and ranked globally 236 in 2007 by QS World University Rankings.
 Yonsei was ranked the first Korean university to be in the Economist's 2011 Top 100 Full-time MBAs (#76); US News, 2011 World's Best Universities: Asia #18; and UK Financial Times' 2011 Top 100 EMBA (#57).

-Yonsei University was ranked 36th in Reuters' "The world's most innovative university", which was announced in September 2015.